 Nutritional information for these chocolate drizzled macaroon cookies

 This recipe makes 15 good sized chocolate coconut macaroons.
-Each cookie has 78 calories and is very low in saturated fat and sugar compared to a normal cookie.
-They are only 4 WW Freestyle points each, so you can easily fit them into your diet plan.
+Each cookie has 71 calories and is very low in saturated fat and sugar compared to a normal cookie.
+You can easily fit them into your diet plan.

 Storing Macaroon Cookies